Jezebel: Biblical account

-According to genealogies given in Josephus and other classical sources, she was the great-aunt of Dido, Queen of Carthage.
+According to apocryphal genealogies given in Josephus and other classical sources, she was the great-aunt of Dido, Queen of Carthage.
 As the daughter of Ithobaal I, she was also the sister of Baal-Eser II.
 Jezebel eventually married King Ahab of Samaria, the northern kingdom of Israel.

 Near Eastern scholar Charles R. Krahmalkov proposed that Psalm 45 records the wedding ceremony of Ahab and Jezebel, but other scholars cast doubt on this association.
 This marriage was the culmination of the friendly relations existing between Israel and Phoenicia during Omri's reign, and possibly cemented important political designs of Ahab.
 Jezebel, like the foreign wives of Solomon, required facilities for carrying on her form of worship, so Ahab made a Baalist altar in the house of Baal, which he had built in Samaria.
 Geoffrey Bromiley points out that it was Phoenician practice to install a royal woman as a priestess of Astarte, thus she would have a more active role in temple and palace relations than was customary in the Hebrew monarchy.

 Elijah

-Her coronation as queen upset the balance of power between Yahwism and Baalism.
-As a worshiper of Baal, Jezebel had significant power and influence, which she used to both support Baal's cultus and eliminate its rivals, using methods that the Bible describes in brutal terms.
-Obadiah, a pro-Yahwist figure in Ahab's royal court, secretly protected the survivors of these purges in a cave.